ev3dev/ev3dev-lang/wrapper-specification.md

 * If the specified port is blank or unspecified/undefined/null, the available devices should be enumerated until a suitable device is found.
 Any device is suitable when it's type is known to be compatible with the controlling class, and it meets any other requirements specified by the caller.
 * If the specified port name is not blank, the available devices should be enumerated until a device is found that is plugged in to the specified port.
 The supplied port name should be compared directly to the value from the file, so that advanced port strings will match, such as `in1:mux3`.

 All IO devices should have a `connected` variable.
 If a valid device is found while enumerating the ports, the `connected` variable should be set to `true` (by default, it should be false).
-If an error is thrown anywhere in the class, `connected` should be reset to false.
 If `connected` is false when an attempt is made to read from or write to a property file, an error should be thrown (except while in the consructor).

+If an error occurs after the initial connection, an exception should be thrown by the binding informing the caller of what went wrong.
+Unless the error is fatal to the application, no other actions should be taken.

 Compatibility
 ---